ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Users expect `1 == 1.0` to be true.
 When it’s false,
-that is one of those footguns where you debug for hours before realizing that equality doesn’t work as you expected.
+that is one of those footguns where you debug for hours before realizing that equality doesn’t work as you assumed.

 **Referential transparency.**<br>
 If two values are equal,
 then we should be able to substitute one for the other and get the same result.
-Suppose we have this:
+Suppose this is well-typed:

 <pre><code class="sourceCode"><span class="kw">let</span> a: <span class="dt">A</span> = x;
 <span class="kw">let</span> b: <span class="dt">B</span> = y;
 </code></pre>

-Then if `x == y`, the following should be well-typed:
+Then if `x == y`, the following should be well-typed too:

 <pre><code class="sourceCode"><span class="kw">let</span> a: <span class="dt">A</span> = y;
 <span class="kw">let</span> b: <span class="dt">B</span> = x;